opengeospatial/geopackage/guidance/implementation_guide.md

 > User can select one or both contents for use.

 ###### Level 3
-Load a list of OWS Context files, each representing a specific use case or scenario, and allow the user to select one for use.
+GeoPackage client loads a list of OWS Context files, each representing a specific use case or scenario, and allows the user to select one for use.

 > NOTE: The specification for this capability is still being developed.